awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 In this step, you configure your root domain bucket \(`example.com`\) as a website\.
 This bucket will contain your website content\.
 When you configure a bucket for website hosting, you can access the website using the [Website Endpoints](WebsiteEndpoints.md)\.

-**To configure your bucket for website hosting**
+**To enable static website hosting**

-1. On the Amazon S3 console, in the **S3 buckets** list, choose the bucket that has the same name as your domain\.
+1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-   The bucket that is named after your domain contains the website content\.
+1. In the **Bucket name** list, choose the bucket that you want to use for your static website\.

 1. Choose **Properties**\.